gatech-genemark/EukSpecies-BRAKER2/README.md

 # EukSpecies
-Eukaryotic species gene prediction protocols
+Gene prediction protocol for some eukaryotic species

-Shared components are described in this document.
+Only shared components are described in this document.
-Species specific commands are in species README folders/files.
+Species specific commands are in species README files.
 ### Installation
 ```
 cd /storage3/w/alexl/